Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Applications

-This result is a straightforward consequence of \cref{cor:norm-main}.
+This result is a consequence of Corollary~\ref{cor:norm-main}.
 To begin, let us confirm the calculation of the second-order statistics of the random Pauli matrix $\mtx{Y}$, defined in~\eqref{eqn:rdm-pauli}.
 Each summand takes the form

 The Rademacher random variables are symmetric, so $\Expect \mtx{W} = \mtx{0}$.
 For a fixed $\mtx{M} \in \Sym_N(\C)$,

 Indeed, there are $4^{n} = N^2$ equally likely choices for the random index $J$, and the family $( N^{-1/2} \mtx{H}_I : I \in \{0,1,2,3\}^n )$ composes an orthonormal basis for $\Sym_N(\C)$.